What is Agile project management?—A strength or weakness?

 Traditional project management: In case there is an obstacle or issue, team members need to approach the manager for resolution.
 This causes undue delays and increases the overall cost as well.

-Agile project management: Teams have the authority to take decisions on their own in the case of an obstacle.
+Agile project management: Teams have the authority to make decisions on their own in the case of an obstacle.
 They can solve all issues internally, thereby avoiding wasting time.
-However, in the need to take extreme decisions, team members can consider the need to escalate to their manager.
+However, in the need to make extreme decisions, team members can consider the need to escalate to their manager.

 Traditional project management: Heavy planning is needed at the analysis and design stage of the project.
-The entire focus is on streamlining the processes than on the product itself.
-The team follows a step by step, predefined process with minimal guidance—with no frequent check-ins.
+The entire focus is on streamlining the processes rather than on the product itself.
+The team follows a step-by-step, predefined process with minimal guidance—with no frequent check-ins.

 Agile project management: Team members are encouraged to have checkpoints at regular intervals.
 They hold daily stand-ups to share updates on what was the work done, what obstacles were faced on the way, how they were dealt with, and what needs to be done tomorrow.